cookpad/aws-xray/README.md

 ```

 ### Recording caller of HTTP requests
-Set `Aws::Xray.config.record_caller_of_http_requests = true` if you want investigate the caller of specific HTTP requests.
+Set `Aws::Xray.config.record_caller_of_http_requests = true` if you want to investigate the caller of specific HTTP requests.
 It records caller of net/http and Faraday middleware.

 ## Usage